Navixy’s Advantage League verdict

 - Board voltage: The device draws its power from the OBDII port, allowing it to directly measure board voltage.
 If the detected voltage is higher than the adjustable threshold of 12V or 24V for combustion vehicles, then ignition is in an ON state; any other measurement indicates an OFF state.
 Note: this method should not be used on electric cars.

 - Engine RPM: Traditional car engines are the only ones eligible for this technique, and it will only work if the engine RPM value is accessible in OBDII data.
 The ignition state shifts to “ON” once any RPM value goes above zero.

 - Accelerometer: When motion is detected by the integrated sensor, the “ignition” switches on.
 In its absence, it remains off.

 When two or more sources are selected, at least one condition must be met to change the ignition state.

 When a car is in park and the engine is off, any movement will activate the towing alert mechanism.
 This motion detection feature utilizes an internal accelerometer for accuracy.

 This alert is triggered when the vehicle’s acceleration or tilt angle surpasses a specified threshold value while the ignition is off.
 To provide you with adaptability and to help avoid false triggers, such as when exiting or entering the vehicle, this feature can be customized by modifying thresholds for time after initiation of state change, impact duration, acceleration (0.1-10 g), and tilt angle (0.5 -30°).

 This event is generated when the device is unplugged from the OBDII port.
 It has two modes:

-- Standard – based on external power only and recommended for most vehicles where the OBDII port continues to supply power after the vehicle’s ignition was switched off.
+- Standard: based on external power only and recommended for most vehicles where the OBDII port continues to supply power after the vehicle’s ignition is switched off.

-- Advanced – defined by the combination of external power and accelerometer.
-It is suitable for some vehicles where power is not supplied via OBDII port after the ignition is switched off.
+- Advanced: defined by the combination of external power and accelerometer.
+It is suitable for some vehicles where power is not supplied via the OBDII port after the ignition is switched off.